daviddoran/node-kwikdesk/README.md

 ## Installation

-The following will install this package and add it as a dependency to your project:
+The following will install [the npm package](https://www.npmjs.org/package/kwikdesk) and add it as a dependency to your project:

     npm install kwikdesk --save